 The purpose of these procedures is to permit Non-Registered Holders to direct the voting of the shares they beneficially own.
 Should a Non-Registered Holder who receives either a proxy or a voting instruction form wish to attend and vote at the Meeting in person (or have another person attend and vote on behalf of the Non-Registered Holder), the Non-Registered Holder should strike out the names of the persons named in the proxy and insert the Non-Registered Holder's (or such other person's) name in the blank space provided or, in the case of a voting instruction form, follow the corresponding instructions on the form.
-In either case, Non-Registered Holders should carefully follow the instruction form is to be delivered.
+In either case, Non-Registered Holders should carefully follow the instructions of their Intermediaries and their service companies, including those regarding where and when the voting instruction form is to be delivered.
 If Non-Registered Holders do not follow such instructions and attend the Meeting, they will not be entitled to vote at the Meeting.